NawaMan/NullableJ/README.md

 ## Contribute

 Feel free to help out.
-Report problem, suggest solutions, suggest more functionality ... anything is appreciated (please do it in [issues tracking page](https://github.com/NawaMan/NullableJ/issues)).
+Report problem, suggest solutions, suggest more functionality ... anything is appreciated (please do it in [issues tracking page](https://github.com/NawaMan/NullableJ/issues) or email me directly).
 Or if this is useful to you and want to buy me a [coffee](https://www.paypal.me/NawaMan/2.00) or [lunch](https://www.paypal.me/NawaMan/10.00) ... that would be great :-)